ONSvisual/xlsx-accessibility-checker/README.md

 This is version of the accessibility checker, exported from Observable (https://observablehq.com/@jtrim-ons/xlsx-accessibility-checker).

-It can be run on a local web server.
+It can be run on a local web server, and is also available on [GitHub Pages](https://onsvisual.github.io/xlsx-accessibility-checker).

 ## Notes on how I've modified this after exporting from Observable